gnudatalanguage/gdl/README.md

 -----------------------------------

 Your comments are welcome!
 Let us know what you use GDL for.
 Or if you don't, why not.
-Which functionality are you missing/would appreciate most for comming versions.
+Which functionality are you missing/would appreciate most for coming versions.
 Please use the github issue-tracking system to report bugs, complaints, suggestions and comments.